Different Types of Commercial Vehicles Explained

 Although specialist HGVs aren’t always used to transport goods, you’ll still need at least a category C1 licence to drive one.
 If the vehicle’s gross weight exceeds 7.5 tonnes, you’ll need a category C licence.

-sopp+sopp - Fleet Accident Management & Repair Specialist
+sopp+sopp - Fleet Accident Management & Repair Specialists

 sopp+sopp work with some of the UK’s best-known fleets to deliver specialist accident management services - encompassing everything from incident reporting to vehicle repair.